 Oxford Financial Group Background

 CEO and Managing Director Jeff Thomasson founded Oxford in 1981, driven by the idea that financial advisors can’t truly be objective while taking commissions from the companies whose products and investments they recommend.
+The firm manages secondary offices in Indianapolis, Chicago, Cincinnati, Minneapolis and Grand Rapids.

 Today, Oxford exists as a fee-only RIA on a mission to help families preserve and expand their wealth on a legacy basis.
 The firm also works with individual clients and various types of organizations.